Setting up Scale

 At this stage, we can see that 8 is a multiple of eight, therefore the value of the next cell is calculated as 08:00 + 8 hours = 16:00, and so on for the other cells.

-This logic works because we don't specify explicit date range.
+This logic works because we don't specify the date range explicitly.

 For more samples, check the How to add a custom scale article.